Accessibility Tools

 • Health Insurance

 Eligibility begins the 1st of the month following 30 worked days.
 Enrollees must work a minimum of 25 hours per week and earn $15,000 per year.
+We offer the choice of either a PPO or an HMO to all employees.
 Buyout is $1,100 per year.

 New employees must have 25 years full-time service credit to qualify for retiree health benefits (25 years County service time OR at least 12 years Allowable service time + 13 years County service time).